varrek/pythonLearning/README.md

 # pythonLearning
-My solutions to the different Python task\problems
+My solutions to the different Python tasks\problems